This article shows how to add Amazon Music songs to Apple iMovie on macOS 10.14 to 13 Ventura.

 Tap the button "Convert" and TuneBoto will start downloading Amazon Music songs immediately.

-Tips: After downloading Amazon Music to Mac via TuneBoto, you can find out the well-recorded Amazon songs in plain music format by clicking the "History" button, or directly going to the output path you previously set.
+Tips: After downloading Amazon Music to Mac via TuneBoto, you can find out the well-recorded Amazon songs in plain music format by clicking the "Converted" section, or directly going to the output path you previously set.

 iMovie supports to load audio files in M4A, MP3, WAV, and AIFF formats, so the converted MP3-Format of Amazon Music is able to add to iMovie of course.
 In this part, we will show you how to add Amazon Music to iMovie for Mac.